Loading...

 3. Calculate merit pay increases

 Time to define merit increases.
-The average merit increase is around 3%, but some companies may award employees as little as 1% and as much as 5% (or more).
 The amount you offer largely depends on how competitive your industry is, your location, and how much you can set aside for a merit pool.

-During your calculation process, decide which departments and positions are business-critical — meaning that some jobs might be harder (and more expensive) to fill if people leave, so a merit increase can be particularly strategic.
+During your calculation process, decide which departments and positions are business-critical — meaning that some jobs might be harder (and more expensive) to fill if people leave, so a merit-based raise can be particularly strategic.

 Once you have everything in place, explain your new reward system to your employees.
 Everyone needs to understand it and know who to turn to if they have questions or feedback.